simonecalzolaro/IS23-AM05/README.md

 Server is able to run multiple different games.
 # How to install and run the project

 -    Ensure that java is installed on your device

 -    Clone the repository into your file system

 -    Open the terminal and navigate to the repository, then go into the ' out ' directory inside the project directory

--       If your device is going to run as a server type : ' java -jar server.jar ' to start the server
+-    If your device is going to run as a server type:

+         java -jar server.jar

--       If your device is going to run as a client type: ' java -jar client.jar'
+-    If your device is going to run as a client type:

+          java -jar client.jar

 -    You can run your device as both client and server by performing both the previous steps on two different terminal windows

 -    Clients and server are able to communicate only if they are connected to the same network

 -    Player must set the server's IP address manually before to play by performing these steps:

-        1. Open the terminal and type:
+     Open the terminal and type:
-            - Windows users: ' ipconfig '
+        - Windows users:

+                ipconfig

-            - MacOS/Linux users: ' ifconfig '
+        - MacOS/Linux users:

+                 ifconfig

-        2. Look for the IP address of the network interface that you are using for playing an copy interface
+     Look for the IP address of the network interface that you are using for playing an copy interface

-        3. Open the project directory and go into the ' out ' folder, the open the file called ' header.json ' and paste the address into the ' hostname ' field
+     Open the project directory and go into the ' out ' folder, the open the file called ' header.json ' and paste the address into the ' hostname ' field